Prescription Drug Take Back Program

 The Prescription Drug Take Back program provides North Dakota citizens with a safe and simple method to dispose of unused and unwanted over-the-counter and prescription medicines, thereby helping to protect our state’s environment and keeping these drugs off the streets.

-North Dakota is the only state in the nation operating a year-round state-wide prescription drug disposal program.
+LOCATIONS: North Dakota is the only state in the nation operating a year-round state-wide prescription drug disposal program.
 It is free to the public.

 Unused and unwanted medicines and prescription drugs (including controlled substances) can be disposed of safely by depositing them in the secure disposal container, located in the lobby of the police department in the participating cities.
 No questions asked!